Regional CO2 footprint

-For the FrankfurtRhineMain area, there is a global and a local CO2 balance.
-The local evaluation only takes into account direct emissions.
-Direct emissions are the emissions that arise from the combustion of coal, oil and natural gas, waste incineration, fermentation in biogas plants and sewage gas plants, as well as from the combustion of the fuels gasoline, diesel and kerosene
+For the FrankfurtRhineMain area, there is a global CO2 balance.
+The global evaluation takes into account direct emissions and so-called upstream chains.
+Direct emissions are the emissions that arise from the combustion of coal, oil and natural gas, waste incineration, fermentation in biogas plants and sewage gas plants, as well as from the combustion of the fuels gasoline, diesel and kerosene.

 In addition to direct emissions, the global evaluation also includes so-called upstream chains.
 Up-Stream chains are emissions that already have been produced during the extraction, mining, transport and processing of the energy sources.
 A large part of the required electricity in the region is imported.
 Emissions caused by imported electricity are also taken into account into global evaluation.

-The global evaluation shows that renewable energies also cause emissions.
-Among other things, they arise during the extraction of raw materials or during production, for example of a wind turbine or a photovoltaic module.
-However, their share in total emissions is negligible.
+The balance shows that renewable energies also cause emissions.
+These occur during raw material extraction or production, for example of a wind turbine or a photovoltaic module.
+However, their overall share of total emissions is negligible.

 CO2 balance: per capita

-Annual per capita emissions in the FrankfurtRhineMain region average 11.7 tons of CO2 equivalents .
-The basis for this is the global CO2 balance for 2017, divided by the number of people living in the FrankfurtRhineMain region (according to population data for 2017, around 2.429.326).
-However, this balance only includes greenhouse gas emissions from energy production and consumption.
+Annual per capita emissions in the FrankfurtRhineMain region average 10.1 tons of CO2 equivalents .
+The basis for this is the global CO2 balance for 2018, divided by the number of people living in the FrankfurtRhineMain region (according to population data for 2018, around 2.376.250).
+However, this balance only includes greenhouse gas emissions from energy consumption.
 Other emissions, such as those caused by food consumption, are not included.
 The total CO2 balance per person is therefore even higher.

 In a CO2 balance all emissions generated by energy consumption are considered.
 This means that, in addition to CO2, other greenhouse gases released during energy generation are also balanced.
 The combustion of fossil fuels and combustibles produces mainly CO2.
 By contrast, energy generation from biogas, for example, mainly releases nitrous oxide and methane.